Counselor resources

 In particular, Cialfo can help counselors communicate simply and seamlessly with their students.
 Students can schedule meetings with counselors conveniently through Cialfo’s Meetings feature, while counselors can use Cialfo to track students’ progress and provide customized guidance.

 To view the complete insights and suggestions from the Student Engagement Case Study download the report below.
-You can also watch the speakers in action by visiting the glimpses of the webinar.

 We are grateful to college counselors Francis Miller, Kelley Christman, and Robbie Shields for their inputs during the International ACAC Conference 2022